jonhilgart22/go-trader/README.md

 - Golang lambda app that trigger buy signals alongside a Python ML model

 ![bollinger](media/bollinger.png)
+Above, we can see a sample run on historic Bitcoin prices.

+## Data

 1. `wget http://api.bitcoincharts.com/v1/csv/localbtcUSD.csv.gz`
 - This data is used in `notebooks/testing_bollinger_bands_and_ts_models.ipynb`